top of page

 When we get the news about Mikaela it’s a no-brainer—Nikki, Ellen and I skip school to wait at the hospital.
 I don’t like hospitals.
 They bring back the worst memories; smells of sickness and fear, and yet with a hint of sweetness.
 The smell carries from the emergency department to the wards, from hospital to hospital.
 Whether you’re there because you’ve cut your finger, or someone you love is dying, hospitals are the same.
 And staff treat kids the same—no one’s prepared to tell three teenage girls anything.
 While we wait for news of Mikaela, Nikki, Ellen and I flick through every possible social media site looking for clues of what happened; anything to distract us, to avoid seeing the man with a bloodied bandage

-Memphis Grace cover.jpg
+Memphis Grace cover page

 to his head.
 The woman with the vomiting child.
 The old man with a weird rash on his face.
 But our feed continues on with life as usual, with no news of what we so desperately want to know.